 One way to achieve this is serving the right piece of content to the right person, depending on where they are in their buying process, for instance.

 If visitors click on a link on any of your online store channels, a true web engagement management platform will use this information in real-time to optimize what the visitor sees next.

 Information from their social profile (Twitter, Facebook and LinkedIn), from their device (mobile or desktop), their location, their behavior and of course what the store knows about that user will be used to make their experience more enriched and relevant.

-And the system should learn, every day, how to continually provide better results as it delivers an automated set of experiences and data insight to the managers to create different content
+And the system should learn, every day, how to continually provide better results as it delivers an automated set of experience and data insight to the managers to create different content.

 Certainly managing content isn’t a new requirement for eCommerce systems.
 In fact, many eCommerce software systems rival some content management systems in their ability to produce normalized content to different channels.